AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 The next four sections of this document deal with these types of URI.
 Further types may be added in the future.

+The URI patterning used in this document is based on the 'URI Template' specification defined in RFC6570 [[7](#ref-7)].
+In addition square brackets '[' and ']' are used to introduce optional components and a star, i.e. '*' following such a bracket component allows arbitrary repetition of the group (zero or more times).

 ## 5. <a id="DatasetURIs"></a>Dataset URIs
 Dataset URIs are the URIs that indicate an entire Linked Data dataset.
 These URIs are somewhat analogous to the URIs used to indicate datasets in the [data.gov.au](https://data.gov.au) dataset catalogue (e.g. <https://data.gov.au/dataset/rottnest-ferries-underway-temperature> indicating the "Rottnest Ferries Underway Temperature" dataset) but they have more requirements placed on them than those in `data.gov.au` do.
 Where `data.gov.au` dataset URIs may be granted when certain metadata standards are met, for dataset URI allocation within `linked.data.gov.au` datasets must ensure that **ALL** the data they contain is Linked Data.